googlefonts/variable-components-spec/variable-components-spec.md

 exceed this limit.**

-Scale16: this is an int16 used as a 16 bit Fixed number, where the number of integer bits is specified by bits 0..2 of the “flags” field.
+Scale16: this is an int16 used as a 16 bit Fixed number, where the number of integer bits is specified by bits 0..2 of the `flags` field.
 This allows us to use 16 bits precision for a flexible range of scale values, depending on what the component needs.
 It avoids having a small maximum (as with Fixed2Dot14, which goes from -2 to +2) while sticking to 16 bits precision.
 The number of